A partial government shutdown has hit the Department of Homeland Security. Here’s what that means

 The shutdown is weighing on staffers, who had to deal with the record-long lapse only a few months ago.

-“People are tired of the uncertainty,” said Johnny Jones, secretary/treasurer of the American Federation of Government Employees TSA Council 100.
+“People are tired of the uncertainty,” said Johnny Jones, secretary/treasurer of the American Federation of Government Employees TSA Council 100, the union representing those workers.
 “It causes so much disruption.”

 What does the shutdown mean for ICE and CBP?